 Vacating rooms, at the end of any term, entails packing up and removing all personal effects (including books, posters, refrigerators, computer and electrical appliances), and either taking them home or placing them in one of the College store rooms (see below).

-Freshers can arrive any time after 10.00am on 2 October.
-In subsequent terms, returning students should not arrive until after midday and should always vacate by 10.00am.
+Freshers should arrive on 2 October 2023 between 10.00am and 4.00pm.
+In subsequent terms, returning students should by lunchtime on the Thursday of 0th Week of each subsequent term, and should always vacate by 10.00am.

 Vacation store rooms

-Although there is no self-catering on the main site, there are small kitchenettes on the three Freshers’ Staircases, XV, XX and XXII.
-There are several small self-catering kitchenettes at Jowett Walk.
+Although there is no self-catering at Broad Street, there are small kitchenettes on the three Freshers’ Staircases, XV, XX and XXII, as well as a large kitchen on Staircase XXI.
+There are several small self-catering kitchenettes in each flat at Jowett Walk.
 No crockery or cutlery is provided by the College.
+The hobs in the kitchens at Broad Street and the Master’s Field are induction and students should bring compatible pans.

-Refrigerators: with the exception of Jowett Walk, where kitchens are provided per flat, small refrigerators (i.e. 4 cubic feet/0.11 cubic metres) are permitted in College bedrooms, provided they are removed by you every vacation.
+Refrigerators: with the exception of Jowett Walk and Master’s Field, where kitchens are provided per flat, small, table-top-sized refrigerators (i.e. under 60 litres) are permitted in College bedrooms, provided they are removed by you every vacation.
 Fridge-freezers are not permitted.
-In all cases, permission must be sought from the Domestic Manager.

 Televisions: Any student who wishes to use a television in their room, or who watches or records live television on any device, must have a TV licence specifically for the room, irrespective of the ownership of the television set or device.
 The fine imposed by the licensing authorities for not having a licence is currently £1,000.
 The authorities have the right to call and inspect without warning, and do so from time to time.